 Case back Examples: Here are a couple of examples of different case backs and the information represented on them.

 This watch obviously has a stainless steel case.
-The serial number indicates the watch was produced in February 1976 and was the 3823rd example.
+The serial number indicates the watch was produced in February 1976 and has a unique production number of 3823.
 It has a 2220 caliber with a case design code of 0430.
 The case was produced by manufacturer A and the watch came from Daini-Seikosha.

 This watch is water resistant.
 It has a case construction code of G and is made from stainless steel.
 The case came from manufacturer A and is fitted with a 0903 caliber movement in a 8110 design case.
-The serial number indicated it was produced in October 1976 and was the 7536th example.
+The serial number indicated it was produced in October 1976 and has a unique production number of 7536.
 The watch was produced from Suwa-Seikosha.

 This watch as an all chrome plated case.
 It has a 6310 caliber movement and a case design of 0010.
-The serial indicates the watch was produced in September 1978 and was the 3095th example.
+The serial indicates the watch was produced in September 1978 and has a unique production number of 3095.
 This case came from the A manufacturer.

 The watch is water resistant.
 It is made from hard stainless steel with a hardness value of approximately 450 with a stainless steel case back.
 It came from case manufacturer J and has a 9923 caliber.
 The case design code is 701A and it has a case construction mark of G1 indicating the first variation of a G type case.
-The serial number indicates a September 1979 manufacturing and it is the 742nd example.
+The serial number indicates a September 1979 manufacturing and has a unique production number of 0742.
 It was produced by Suwa-Seikosha.